-At Akros Middle School we currently budget the staffing for 145 students and we will always have enough students to fill these slots and we can hold 160 students so unless the number of students receiving special education services increases we will have enough staff to cover the number of students projected.
-The five year forecast for enrollment and staffing:
+At The Edge Learning, Inc. we currently budget the staffing for 240, but we can hold 250, so unless the number of students receiving special education services increases we will have enough staff to cover the number of students projected.